Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Applications

 \subsection{Algorithm, model and prior settings}

-The grouped control variates in Section \ref{sec:subsampling_mcmc} are used by dividing the observations into $\numprint{1000}$ groups.
+The grouped control variates in Section \ref{sec:subsampling_mcmc} are used by dividing the observations into $G=\numprint{1000}$ groups, which gives accurate enough control variates in most of our estimated models.
+See \cite{salomone2019spectral} for a demonstration on how varying $G$ affects the variance of the estimator.
+Figure \ref{fig:ExplainGroupAndBlock} illustrates how the $g$th group is chosen by including the $g$th lowest frequency and subsequently systematically sampling every $G$th frequency, ensuring that each group contains periodogram ordinates over the whole frequency spectrum.
 We use $10$ randomly selected groups ($1$\% of the data) to estimate the full-data likelihood in each MCMC iteration.
+For the block pseudo-marginal, we divide the random numbers into $K=10$ blocks (one group per block), resulting in a correlation between the log of the estimators of approximately $0.9$ as discussed in Section \ref{sec:subsampling_mcmc}.
 For all examples, we sample $\numprint{55000}$ draws from the posterior distribution and discard $\numprint{5000}$ draws as burn-in.

-For the block pseudo-marginal, we divide the random numbers into $10$ blocks, where each block correspond to a group currently included in the sample.

 For the ARTFIMA models, we allow for different differencing parameters for each time series.
-The tempering parameters are restricted to be equal for each time series as the more general model with different $\lambda$ gave estimates of $\lambda$ that were very close across series in a given dataset.
+The tempering parameters are restricted to be equal for each time series as the more general model with different $\lambda$ gave estimates of $\lambda$ that are very close across all series in a given dataset.

 We use a Minnesota-style prior \citep{doan1984forecasting} for the autoregressive and moving average coefficients, which is a normal prior with diagonal covariance matrix with elements